 Interpreting Technical Aspects of chest x-Ray

-- Rotation- a satisfactory chest radiograph is free from rotation.
-It is confirmed by the fact that medial ends of the clavicles are at equal distance from the spinous processes of the vertebral bodies.
+Rotation: a satisfactory chest radiograph is free from rotation.
+It is confirmed by the fact that the medial ends of the clavicles are at equal distance from the spinous processes of the vertebral bodies.
 In case of rotation one side of the chest radiograph is darker than the other one.
-This can be falsely interpreted as pathologicalconditions.
-Darker side on rotation can be misdiagnosed as pneumothorax or pulmonary embolism and lighter side is misinterpreted as pleural effusion or air space consolidation.
+This can be falsely interpreted as pathological conditions.
+Darker side on rotation can be misdiagnosed as pneumothorax or pulmonary embolism and lighter side is misinterpreted as pleural effusion or airspace consolidation.

-- Inspiratory effort-It is also important that patient has made good inspiratory effort.
-This is confirmed by visibility of ten ribs posteriorly in mid-clavicular line in frontal chest x-ray.poor inspiratory effort results in prominent pulmonary vessels resulting false diagnosis of cardiac failure.
+Inspiratory effort: It is also important that the patient has made a good inspiratory effort.
+This is confirmed by the visibility often ribs posteriorly in mid-clavicular line in the frontal chest x-ray.
+Poor inspiratory effort results in prominent pulmonary vessels resulting false diagnosis of cardiac failure.

 There are many cardiac pathologies that can be diagnosed with a simple chest X-ray.